-For almost ten years now, I have been working with companies to improve their operations, including small companies with less than 100 employees up to multinational corporations with tens of thousands of employees.
-What I have experienced has been rather stunning to me, and I wanted to share what I’ve learned.
+For over ten years now, I have been working with companies to improve their operations, from small companies with less than 100 employees to multinational corporations with tens of thousands of employees.
+What I have experienced has been rather stunning, and I wanted to share what I’ve learned.

-- why a customer wants a product or service and provides what the customer wants,
+- why a customer wants a product or service and provides what they want,

-- where they want it or how they want it delivered by friendly, knowledgeable, well-trained staff.
+- where they want it, or how they want it delivered by friendly, knowledgeable, and well-trained staff.

 Management must eliminate any policy that makes it harder for frontline employees to do their job or alienates customers.

-Well-Managed Companies have a Customer-Focused Mission Statement and Live by It, and Understand the Customer Service Is King
+Well-Managed Companies have a Customer-Focused Mission Statement and Live by It and Understand that Customer Service Is King.

-You would think once I brought evidence of this to management’s attention, they would make efforts to change.
-But the resistance to change seems to be so ingrained in most of these managers they will defend their policies and allow the company to go bankrupt before admitting they’re wrong.
-There has been a parade of business failures among iconic US companies that are a result of this failure to listen to customers and frontline managers.
-Blockbuster, Toys “R” Us, Borders, Kodak, Sears, Circuit City, and Payless Shoes, just to name a few of the companies that have failed because of poor customer service.
-All of these companies failed while senior management sat around and refused to adapt to changing customer demands.
+Once I brought evidence of this to management’s attention, you would think they would make efforts to change.
+But the resistance to change seems so ingrained in most of these managers that they will defend their policies and allow the company to go bankrupt before admitting they’re wrong.
+There has been a parade of business failures among iconic US companies resulting from this failure to listen to customers and frontline managers.
+Blockbuster, Toys “R” Us, Borders, Kodak, Sears, Circuit City, and Payless Shoes, to name a few of the companies that have failed because of poor customer service.
+These companies failed while senior management sat around and refused to adapt to changing customer demands.

 Well-Managed Companies have a Sales and Operations Plan (S&OP)